Police academies by country: Thailand

 In Thailand, the Royal Thai Police has two levels of police academies:

 For police cadets, the Royal Police Cadet Academy is the only training center in the country.
 Graduates exit with the rank of sub-lieutenant.

-Non-commissioned offiers graduate from the Police Training Center for Non-Commissioned Officers with the rank of lance corporal.
+Non-commissioned officers graduate from the Police Training Center for Non-Commissioned Officers with the rank of lance corporal.
 The training centers are divided according to operational regions, including the Central Police Training Division for the Metropolitan Police Bureau.

 Turkey

-The Police Academy was established in 1937 to recruit police chiefs.
+The Turkish National Police Academy was established in 1937 to recruit police chiefs.
 In 1938, a police college, was established in Ankara in order to prepare students for the Police Academy.
 Today, the police academy recruits police officers in 26 schools located in different parts of Turkey, and police chiefs in one school located in Ankara.

 Ukraine

 National Police of Ukraine recruits are trained at the National Academy of Internal Affairs in Kyiv.

 United Arab Emirates

 In UAE, the Emirates either train their own police force or outsource training to academies of other Emirates.
 There are mainly two academies, one located in Abu Dhabi and the other in Dubai.